 Food and Drink

 Although devout Muslims refrain from drinking alcohol, beer, wine and hard liquor are available in bars, restaurants and some grocery shops.
 Local beers include Stella, a light lager; Marzen, a dark, bock beer; and Aswanli, a dark beer made in Aswan.
-Zibib, an aniseed flavored alcoholic drink is also a good choice.
+Zibib, an aniseed-flavored alcoholic drink also is a good choice.

 The Egyptians were one of the first major civilizations to codify design elements in art, and the country’s long history with art is apparent in its ancient ruins.
 Egyptian art followed a strict system of visual rules during the era of the pharaohs, and therefore their paintings, sculptures, pottery and hieroglyphics convey symbolic and metaphorical meanings.
 Most of the surviving art comes from monuments and tombs where life after death and the preservation of knowledge were paramount themes.

 Contemporary Egyptian art is diverse, and some of the most recognized modern Egyptian artists include abstract painter Farouk Hosny (a former Minister of Culture), sculptor Mahmoud Mokhtar and Gazbia Sirry, known for her vivid canvases.
 Original and distinct handmade crafts can be found in souks across Egypt.